Gustaros/website-auto-visitor/README.md

 # Website Auto Visitor

-A browser extension for automating the process of receiving daily rewards on various websites.
-It allows you to record user actions (clicks, text input) through the extension interface and play them back automatically.
-Supports working with multiple websites and scenarios.
+A browser extension for automating daily website visits, check-ins, and collecting rewards.
+Website Auto Visitor lets you record your actions (clicks, text input, and more) on any site and replay them automatically.
+Perfect for automating daily bonuses, check-ins, and repetitive web tasks.
+Supports multiple sites, scenarios, and full localization.

-## Key features
+## Key Features
-- Record user actions on the website (clicks, text input) via the extension popup
-- Reproduce recorded scenarios to automate routine actions
-- Save scenarios by website domain
+- **Record and replay actions:** Easily record clicks, text input, and navigation on any website using the extension popup, then replay them with one click.
+- **Scenario management:** Save, rename, describe, and organize multiple scenarios per website.
+Quickly switch between them.
+- **Advanced section:** Export, import, or delete all scenarios in one place.
+The Advanced section is collapsible and fully localized.
+- **Scheduling (coming soon):** Set up daily or timed automation for your scenarios (feature in roadmap).
+- **Auto-run:** Optionally run all scenarios automatically on browser startup.
+- **Cross-browser:** Works in Chrome, Edge, and Firefox.
+- **Full localization:** All UI elements, tooltips, and section titles are available in English, Russian, German, French, Spanish, and Chinese.
+- **Privacy-focused:** All data is stored locally.
+The Privacy Policy link is always at the bottom of the popup.
+- **Modern UI:** Clean, responsive popup with search, drag-and-drop, and onboarding tips.

+## Example Use Cases
+- Automate daily check-ins and bonus collections on gaming, crypto, or loyalty sites
+- Fill out repetitive forms or perform routine web tasks
+- Save time on sites that require daily manual actions
-- View and select scenarios for different websites
+- Quickly switch between different automation scenarios for different sites
-- Control via popup and hotkeys
-- Cross-browser support (Chrome, Edge, Firefox)
-- Export, import and delete all scripts
-- Localisation: the entire interface supports multiple languages
-- Link to privacy policy

-## How it works
+## How It Works
-1. Open the website where you want to automate actions.
+1. Open the website you want to automate.
-2. Open the extension popup.
+2. Open the Website Auto Visitor popup.
-3. Click ‘Start recording’ and perform the desired actions on the website.
+3. Click **Start Recording** and perform your actions on the site.
-4. Stop recording using the hotkey (Ctrl+Shift+S) or popup.
+4. Click **Stop Recording** or use Ctrl+Shift+S to finish.
-5. The script will be saved for the current website.
+5. The scenario is saved for the current site.
+Optionally, add a description.
-6. Play the script via the popup.
-7. To export/import/delete all scripts, use the Advanced section.
+6. Select and play back any scenario from the list.
+7. Use the **Advanced** section to export, import, or clear all scenarios.

 ## Limitations
-- Does not work on browser pages (chrome://, about:blank, etc.)
+- Does not work on browser-internal pages (chrome://, about:blank, etc.)
-- Does not support scheduled automation (can be added)
+- Scheduled automation is not yet available (see roadmap)
-- Only clicks and text input are supported (other actions are available on request)
+- Only clicks and text input are supported (scrolling and navigation coming soon)
+- No cloud sync: all data is stored locally in your browser

-## Development plans
+## Roadmap
-- Add support for additional actions (scrolling, following links)
+- Add support for scrolling and link navigation
-- Scheduled automation
+- Scheduled and recurring automation
-- Improved script editor
+- Improved scenario editor and visualizer
+- Cloud sync and backup
+- More onboarding and help features

 ## Installation
-1. Clone or download the project.
+1. Clone or download this repository.
-2. Open the extension management page in your browser.
+2. Open your browser's extensions management page (e.g., chrome://extensions/).
-3. Enable developer mode.
+3. Enable Developer Mode.
-4. Upload the project folder as an unpacked extension.
+4. Click "Load unpacked" and select the project folder.

 ---

-> The project is under development.
-All suggestions and bug reports are welcome!
+> Website Auto Visitor is under active development.
+Suggestions, feature requests, and bug reports are welcome on [GitHub Issues](https://github.com/yourusername/website-auto-visitor/issues)!